inventhouse/allgit/README.md

 `$ allgit -cb master SpamRelease development my_feature`

-We can even add a ` - pull -r` to the end to pull them up-to-date after everything is on the right branch, as we did at the beginning of the example workflow above.
+We can even add a ` - pull -r` to the end to pull them up-to-date after everything is on the right branch.

 Finding and Filtering